Tobechi00/Tobechi00/README.md

 ### Feel free to take a look at all my projects, I worked very hard on all of them!

 ## Languages / Tools I Use:
-- C++, Java, Javascript, Dart, HTML/CSS, Springboot, Vaadin
+- C++, Java, Javascript, Dart, HTML/CSS, Springboot, Vaadin.

 <!--
 **Tobechi00/Tobechi00** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.